-The Prefect Orion database persists data used by many features of Prefect to persist and track the state of your flow runs, including:
+The Prefect database persists data used by many features of Prefect to persist and track the state of your flow runs, including:

 - Flow and task state